spotlightpa/poor-richard/content/about/_index.md

 published = 2020-07-17T14:22:15.114Z
-title = "Your Source for Pennsylvania News & Investigations" description = "Spotlight PA is an independent, nonpartisan newsroom dedicated to high-quality investigative and public-service journalism about the Pennsylvania state government and urgent statewide issues, including elections, voting, the governor, the legislature, rural communities, criminal justice, economic development, health, human services, and more." title-tag = "Spotlight PA: Pennsylvania news and investigations" linktitle = "About" aliases = ["/about/faq/"] layout = "page-landing"
+title = "Your Source for Pennsylvania News & Investigations" description = "Spotlight PA is an independent, nonpartisan newsroom dedicated to high-quality investigative and public-service journalism about the Pennsylvania state government and urgent statewide issues, including elections, voting, the governor, the legislature, rural communities, criminal justice, economic development, health, human services, and more." title-tag = "About Spotlight PA, a nonprofit newsroom" linktitle = "About" aliases = ["/about/faq/"] layout = "page-landing"